© Crown copyright 2015

 You need a visa to enter Kuwait.
 You can get a free 30 day tourist visa on arrival at the airport, or a 90 day business visa for a fee.
 Your local hotel can also help arrange a visa.

-If you’re travelling to Kuwait check the Foreign and Commonwealth Office (FCO) travel advice page beforehand.
+If you’re travelling to Kuwait check the Foreign and Commonwealth Office (FCO) travel advice page first.

 Contact the DIT team in Kuwait for more information and advice regarding doing business in Kuwait.